newsuk/times-components/packages/styleguide/README.md

 # Styleguide

 The styleguide package contains the shared styles and functionalities which are commonly used across Times Components packages and components.
-The following items can be exported as named exports:
+Many of the properties of the styleguide can be simply exported as named exports:

 ```
 import { colours, spacing } from "@times-components/styleguide";
 ```

+However, the default export is a factory method which takes a configuration object.

+## Configuration

-Or, the default export is a method which takes a scale.
-Scale manages the user-controlled font size settings:
+The styleguide default method can be called much like a factory funtion with a config object.
+This object includes a scale property which manages the user-controlled font size settings:

 ```